-\begin{proposition} Let $G$ be a compact group and $Q$ be a closable quadratic form on $\H=\L^2(G)$ on a dense domain $\D_0$ with the property that if $\Phi\in\D_0$ then there is a $\Delta\subset \widehat{G}$ with $\mu(\Delta)<\infty$ and $P_\Delta\Phi=\Phi$.
+\begin{proposition} Let $G$ be a compact metrisable group and $Q$ be a closable quadratic form on $\H=L^2(G)$ on a dense domain $\D_0$ with the property that if $\Phi\in\D_0$ then there is a $\Delta\subset \widehat{G}$ with $\mu(\Delta)<\infty$ and $P_\Delta\Phi=\Phi$.
 If $Q$ is invariant under the left regular representation $L$, i.e., $Q(L(g)\Phi)=Q(\Phi)$, $g\in G$, then $Q$ is strongly representable. \end{proposition} \begin{proof} Note that by Lemma~\ref{lem:cond} the $L$-invariance of $Q$ already implies that $Q$ is $G$-invariant (recall Definition~\ref{def:ginv}) and, by Theorem~\ref{thm:ginvariantoa}~(i), we conclude that $Q$ is countably orthogonally additive.
-Finally, the measure $\mu$ is point supported so that Theorem~\ref{thm:ginvariantoa}~(ii) implies that $Q$ is strongly representable. \end{proof}
+Finally, since $G$ is compact and metrisable by \cite[Proposition 5.11]{robert83} we have that $\widehat{G}$ is countable.
+The measure $\mu$ is point supported so that Theorem~\ref{thm:ginvariantoa}~(ii) implies that $Q$ is strongly representable. \end{proof}

 \end{example}